UVA-PCL/sd3-hadoop/README.md

    change the utility functions in sd3.SD3Config.
 The code is also hard-coded to assume three clusters in the `main()` of sd3.ReadTrace and sd3.UpdateFiles.

+# Authors

+The code in this repository was created by Azman Garcha,  Weiqiang Jin, and Zeitan Liu under the supervision of Charles Reiss and Haiying Shen.

+# Acknowledgements

+We would like to thank the collabarators of this project:

+*  Bruce Maggs, Pelham Wilder Professor of Computer Science, Duke University and Vice President, Research, Akamai Technologies
+*  Weijia Xu, Research Engineer, Texas Advanced Computing Center
+*  Open Science Grid (OSG)
+*  SURA (Southeastern Universities Research Association)
+*  Naval Research Lab